admesh/admesh/README.md

 the system begins to slow down significantly due to swapping.
 A system with more memory will be able to process greater numbers of facets more easily.
 Following are some indications of process times:

-40,000  facets: 10 seconds
+ * 40,000  facets: 10 seconds
-80,000  facets: 20 seconds
+ * 80,000  facets: 20 seconds
-160,000 facets: 50 seconds
+ * 160,000 facets: 50 seconds
-320,000 facets: 13 minutes (heavy swapping occurred)
+ * 320,000 facets: 13 minutes (heavy swapping occurred)

-There are a few features that are "missing" from ADMesh but that might be added in the future.
-These include:
- * Display capability
- * Slicing
- * Splitting a file into smaller files
+Note that those times were calculated around 1996.

-ADMesh is free but Copyrighted software.
+ADMesh is free but copyrighted software.
 It is distributed under the terms of the GNU General Public License (GPL).
 Details of the GPL are in the file COPYING that comes with the ADMesh software package.